 Learn how to maximize your potential by taking advantage of the many youth offerings at College of DuPage.
 It's never too early to develop an appreciation of lifelong learning.
-Click on the program titles below to find more information about our summer camps and classes for students in Kindergarten through High School.

 Youth Academy students exploring culinary arts in our Culinary Center.

 Youth Academy students soldering as part of our manufacturing camp.

 Youth Academy students expanding their scientific skills while learning how to use a microscope.

 Summer Camp fun, Youth Academy students trying they hand at archery.

 Youth and High School Programs